JeanMichel3000/ada-template-website/project.md

 </ul>

-<b>Analysis : </b>This cluster contains a high number of countries.
-It seems to be the most popular restrictions genotype over the world, with an important decrease in the visits to “retail and recreation” places and transit stations.
+<b>Analysis : </b>This is the biggest of the five clusters.
+It seems to be the most popular restrictions type across the world, with an important decrease in the visits to “retail and recreation” places and transit stations.
 This decrease was less important for vital shops (“grocery and pharmacy”).
 An important part of democratic countries (democracy index > 0.6) have followed this path.
-The other part is mostly in the cluster 4.
+The other democratic countries are mostly found in cluster 4.
 </p>

 </section>